riyaz9999/M2-EMBSYS/Project/1_Requirements/README.md

 * Unintended safety consequences.
 * Incresed congestion.
 * Loss of profit for small owning operators.
-* There are also concerns that speed-limiting technology might lead to added congestion, and the introduction of black-box style data recorders represents a loss of civil liberties.
+* There are also concerns that speed-limiting technology might lead to added congestion, and the introduction of black-box style data recorders represents a loss of civil liberties